Xorcerer/pyxp/README.md

 # pyxp
 Python library for construct arithmetic expression (including function calls), which can be serialize to/deserialize from json.

+## Installation

+    easy_install pyxp

+or

+    pip install pyxp

 ## Example